 How we teach maths

-We follow the Power Maths White Rose scheme.
+We follow the White Rose scheme.
 There is a clearly structured teaching and learning process that helps teachers make certain that every child masters each maths concept securely and deeply.
-For each year group, the curriculum is broken down into core concepts, taught in units.
-A unit divides into smaller learning steps – lessons.
+For each year group, the curriculum is broken down into core concepts, taught in blocks.
+A block divides into smaller learning steps – lessons.
 Step by step, strong foundations of cumulative knowledge and understanding are built.

 End of unit assessment - At the end of each unit there is an end of unit check and there are also deepening and strengthening activities to support a range of learners.